 The PleinSightseeing in The Hague works up an appetite — so head over to the Plein, the famous town square right next to the Binnenhof.
 A statue of William of Orange is the square’s centrepiece, and it’s surrounded by dozens of lunch spots, cafes and restaurants that are frequented by government officials and residents.
 Be sure to stay after sundown, when the clubs turn down the lights and turn up the music.

-The Hague TowerYou won’t see many towering skyscrapers in The Hague, but The Hague Tower is not just The Hague’s tallest building, but one of the tallest building in the Netherlands.
-Modelled after the Flatiron Building in New York City, the building is an imposing sight, with gleaming windows reflecting the sunlight, and the view from the top affords spectacular views of the city.
+The Hague TowerYou won’t see many towering skyscrapers in The Hague, but The Hague Tower is not just The Hague’s tallest building, but one of the tallest buildings in the Netherlands.
+Modelled after the Flatiron Building in New York City, the building is an imposing sight, with gleaming windows reflecting the sunlight.
+The view from the top affords spectacular views of the city

 The Hague is a city rich in nature.
 Westbroekpark, built in the 1920s, is the perfect place to play football or picnic on the grass, or you can take some time to roam the park’s famous rose garden.